-We feel this information should be free,

-But to print and mail a color book costs over \$10.

-So we print few copies and give away the ebook:
+We feel this information should be free, But putting out this rare color book costs about \$10.
+So we print few copies and give away an e-book.
+AccurateDemocracy.com/AcDem.pdf

-https://AccurateDemocracy.com/AcDem.pdf

-It is always the most up-to-date edition.

-Please let others share this to improve voting in your clubs, school, city and state.
+Please let others share this to improve voting in your clubs, schools, city and state.
 What will you do or give to live in a more educated and accurate democracy?
-Consider helping the educational nonprofit FairVote.org
+Consider helping FairVote.org

-Photo credits and thanks to: Rawpixel, cover; Adrian de Kock, title page, Cape Town SA, 1994; Kiichiro Sato, page 5; Mercedes-Benz, page 38; Wikimedia, page 43; Minnesota Public Radio, page 47; Flickr pool, Local Living Venture, page 59.
+Photo credits and thanks to: Rawpixel, cover; Adrian de Kock, title page, Cape Town SA, 1994; Kiichiro Sato, page 5; Mercedes-Benz, page 38; Wikimedia, page 43; Minnesota Public Radio, page 47; Flickr pool, Local Living Venture, page 59

-© CC BY-SA 3.0 2024, Robert B. Loring AccurateDemocracy and its logo are trademarks.
-We encourage reviews, reprints, and translations. www.accuratedemocracy.com/z_prints.htm preview of ISBN 978-1-7362637-0-9
+© CC BY-SA 3.0 2023, Robert B. Loring AccurateDemocracy and its logo are trademarks.
+We encourage reviews, reprints, and translations. preview of ISBN 978-1-7362637-1-6

-Kindly send your requests, suggestions, questions or compliments to me at VotingSite@gmail.com
+Kindly send any requests, questions, comments or compliments to me at VotingSite@gmail.com